-Fill a cocktail shaker with ice and add tequila, lime and lemon juice and triple sec.
+Fill a cocktail shaker with ice and add tequila, lime juice, lemon juice, and triple sec.
 Add Stevia (may need to experiment on how much to add).
 Shake.
 Pour, with the ice, into a highball or footed glass (salt rim first if you like).
 Garnish with a wedge of lime.

 Ready to up your summer cocktails game?
-Invest in a good bar set – comes with a shaker, muddler and all the tools to make these drink delights!
+Invest in a good bar set – it comes with a shaker, muddler, and all the tools to make these drink delights!

 Subscribe today for free to receive our weekly update and never miss an article.